Malcolm McLaren: Later life and death

-In a coffin sprayed with the slogan "Too Fast To Live Too Young To Die", McLaren's funeral was attended by Westwood, Sex Pistols bandmates Paul Cook and Glen Matlock, and celebrities such as Bob Geldof, Tracey Emin and Adam Ant.
+McLaren was laid to rest in a coffin sprayed with the slogan "Too Fast To Live Too Young To Die", with his funeral attended by Westwood, Sex Pistols bandmates Paul Cook and Glen Matlock, and celebrities such as Bob Geldof, Tracey Emin and Adam Ant.
 The funeral was held at One Marylebone, a deconsecrated church in central London.

 Bob Geldof later told John Lydon that, at the funeral, "there was a huge row between Vivienne [Westwood] and Bernie Rhodes.
 I mean, the man's dead – what are you people doing?".
 Lydon recalled, "And hearing this and the way Bob told it – so Irish and brilliant, so full of humour – I felt really, really sorry for Malcolm at that point.
 That these sods couldn't even let him die in peace.
 They were out for their own little angles."

 McLaren's body was buried in Highgate Cemetery, North London, to the strains of the Sid Vicious version of "My Way".

 In 2012, probate was granted to Young Kim by McLaren's will, which excluded his son Joe Corré from the inheritance.

 In April 2013, a headstone was placed on McLaren's grave featuring the slogan "Better a spectacular failure, than a benign success", a paraphrasing of McLaren's claim that the best advice he received came from an art-school teacher was "It is better to be a flamboyant failure than any kind of benign success."